AlexWeinreb/osc_larva/README.md

 `step_2a_gam_binom.R` is to be run on cluster as dsq jobarray, called from dSQ.
 Contents:
 * load intermediates from step 1 `250502_step1`
-* prefilter, run ElPiGraph and a GAM with NB family, save the models, descriptors, smooth fits
+* prefilter, run ElPiGraph and a GAM with Gaussian family (on SCT), save the models, descriptors, smooth fits
-* save intermediates in "intermediates/2502/250502_step2"
+* save intermediates in "intermediates/2502/250512_step2"